-Component 1: Strengthening Foundations for Economic Development
+Component 1: Strengthening Foundations for Economic Development (US\$90 million)

-The objective of this component is to improve rural livelihoods in tribal blocks via strategic investments in agriculture and allied sectors, complemented by investments in improving connectivity through road construction and rehabilitation.
-Activities under this component will comprise: (i) support to rural livelihoods through crop diversification, development of agricultural value chains and improvements in productivity via provision of better inputs, training, and technology; and (ii) improvements in road connectivity, establishment of rural transportation hubs, and development of planning and asset management systems to strengthen and upgrade 500-plus kilometers of roads to enhance access to markets and social services.
-These activities will address some core challenges in the targeted blocks -- relative remoteness and lack of connectivity and the compounding constraints these bring for livelihood opportunities.
-Investments made through this component will also target strengthening of state- level institutions for livelihoods improvement and agricultural productivity, and improvements in road management systems, with a view to improving governance and accountability in these sectors.
+The objective of this component is to improve rural livelihoods in tribal blocks via strategic investments in agriculture and allied sectors, complemented by investments in improving connectivity through road upgradation and rehabilitation.
+Activities under this component will comprise: (i) support to rural livelihoods through crop diversification, development of agricultural value chains and improvements in productivity via provision of better inputs, training, and technology; and (ii) improvements in road connectivity, establishment of rural transportation hubs, and development of planning and asset management systems to strengthen and upgrade 500-plus kilometres of roads to enhance access to markets and social services.
+Together, these activities will address some core challenges in the targeted blocks of the State -- the relative remoteness and lack of connectivity and the compounding constraints these bring for livelihood opportunities.
+Investments made through this component will also target strengthening of state- level institutions for livelihoods improvement and agricultural productivity, and improvements in road management systems, with a view to improving governance and accountability in these sectors and enhancing sustainability of investments.